 It can be a moment of jubilation, but in Chinese medicine it represents a powerful push to deal with an intolerable situation.

-Words that describe Yang and in some cases excess Yang are:
+Words that describe Yang and in some cases excess Yang include:

 As you can see, they cover quite a range!
 Also, none of them lasts long, or not very long.
 The body – and mind – can’t maintain Yang excess for long: it’s exhausting!